Nerixyz/rewards/README.md

 You can edit the rewards in the `Rewards` tab.

-In the dialog there are two sides.
+When adding or editing a reward, you can change the action at the bottom.
+Click on the pen (✏) icon to select the reward.

-On the left side you can edit Twitch specific parameters like the reward title or the cooldown.
+First, you can edit Twitch specific parameters like the reward title or the cooldown.
 The cooldown can be specified like this: `1h`, `3.5d`, `3m` or `123` (seconds).

-On the right side you can edit the specific action done when this reward is redeemed.

 Some rewards expose a `Duration` configuration.
 Here, you can specify the duration like this: `1hour 3min 4ms`.